Azure/communication-ui-library/docs/releases/hero-samples.md

 ## When to update the hero samples

-We typically update hero samples for two distinct reasons:
+You should typically update hero samples for two distinct reasons:

 - To address any critical bugs in the hero sample.
   - The most common example of this are security issues discovered by [depandabot](https://github.com/dependabot) filed as GitHub issues on the hero sample repositories.
 - To update the hero samples from the corresponding upstream samples.
   - Hero samples showcase the latest [stable release of `@azure/communication-react`](https://www.npmjs.com/package/@azure/communication-react).
-  - We should update the hero samples from upstream every time we release a new stable version for `@azure/communication-react`, to showcase new features being shipped.
+  - You should update the hero samples from upstream every time we release a new stable version for `@azure/communication-react`, to showcase new features being shipped.

 ## How To: Fix critical issues